GOLS ORGANIC CERTIFIED LATEX

 The mold is closed and then passed into large, circular ovens and heated to 350 degrees Fahrenheit for one hour.
 The ovens use steam, made from rainwater (from collection ponds) heated by burning wood harvested from expired latex trees.
 The resulting latex foam is then completely submerged (rather than just being rinsed) in several tanks with fresh water, before being squeezed to just 6 millimeters between steel rollers.
 This helps prevent allergies by extensively washing away any free proteins.
 The latex core then processes through industrial dryers, before being tested for weight and density.

 Our GOLS organic certified latex in all our mattresses is processed to the original Dunlop method.
 The Talalay latex processing method is a newer process, adding two more steps to further vulcanize the latex.
-Talalay latex is slightly softer than Dunlop latex, but less durable and requires glue at the seams (since it cannot be made in larger sizes).
-Due to the additional processing, Talalay latex can be considered natural and tested to be non-toxic, but can never be certified as organic.
+Talalay latex requires glue at the seams since it cannot be made in larger sizes.
+Talalay latex can be considered natural and tested to be non-toxic, but is not certified as organic.
 This is why Avocado uses GOLS organic Dunlop latex in our mattresses.

 Explore our GOTS & GOLS organic certified factory in Los Angeles, where our mattresses are hand-tufted.
 Discover 12 Reasons why Avocado organic mattresses are better for you and the planet.
 Or simply shop our Avocado mattresses to start your 1-year risk-free trial.